The 10 Most Common

 Constant frightening thoughts of an existential or philosophical nature.

 One of the most disturbing Depersonalization symptoms is the existential thoughts that come with it.
-I hear about these scary, intrusive thoughts from DP sufferers all the time.
+I hear about these scary, intrusive thoughts from DPDR sufferers all the time.

 Here are some of the most common: